Set the stage to raise capital, attract investors, and unlock growth opportunities with a Delaware C corp. Starts at $0 plus DE state fees.

 One quick note if you’re selecting directors for a professional corporation: your directors need to be licensed in the professional service your business provides.

 Write bylaws and a shareholder agreement to govern your Delaware corporation.
 Corporate bylaws are the backbone of your corporation’s operations, laying out the rules and procedures that guide its daily activities and governance.
 Think of them as a detailed playbook that covers everything from the frequency of director meetings to the roles and responsibilities of officers.
 Typical bylaws address matters such as the structure and powers of the board of directors, how and when shareholder meetings are held, and the process for amending these bylaws.
-More on corporate bylaws definition.
+More on bylaws definition.

 On the other hand, a shareholder agreement focuses specifically on the relationship between shareholders.
 This essential document outlines rights, responsibilities, and protections for shareholders, providing clarity on issues like the transfer of shares or dispute resolution.
 Together, these documents work hand-in-hand to help ensure smooth operations and clear communication within the corporation.
+Check out the shareholder agreement definition.

 Create your first stock certificates.
 Issuing shares of stock is more than a symbolic gesture — it’s a tangible representation of ownership in the corporation.
 When shares are issued, they denote a stake in the company’s assets and earnings.
 By distributing these shares, corporations can attract investments, compensate employees, and establish a clear ownership structure.